|

 becomes contractually obligated by, for example, signing

+the loan documents).
 Recorder - The public

 official who keeps records of transactions that affect